rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 -   **Shortcut to GAM Console**: Provides a direct link to the associated Google Ad Manager (GAM) console.

--   **Override Tool**: A powerful testing utility that allows you to manually change various attributes of any auctions to simulate an test scenarios.
+ -  **Override Tool**: A powerful testing utility that allows you to manually change various attributes of any auction to simulate test scenarios.

 ### UserID